movablebrains/portfolio-vue/README.md

 ## Introduction

-This is the VueJS version of my [personal website](https://rotsenacob.com) which is currently based on Jekyll and Stream UI.
+This is the VueJS version of the previous design of my [personal website](https://rotsenacob.com) which is based on Jekyll and Stream UI.

 ## Building from Source